Den of Lions · Chapter 1

 Danel reaches Babylon, refuses the king's food, and wakes to a covenant status he cannot explain.

 He had been awake for three days.
-Jerusalem was forty days behind him and an empire’s width away, and the last thing he had seen of it was smoke—a column so thick and dark it had its own weather, rising from where the Temple had stood.
+Jerusalem was forty days behind him and an empire's width away, and the last thing he had seen of it was smoke—a column so thick and dark it made its own weather, rising from where the Temple had stood.
 His father had been inside.
 His mother.
-His younger sister, who was eleven and had been learning to play the lyre and who had laughed at Danel’s impression of the high priest three days before the siege began.
+His younger sister, who was eleven and had been learning the lyre and who had laughed at Danel's impression of the high priest three days before the siege began.

 He closed his eyes.
 Opened them.
 The ziggurats were still there.